michalneoral/CTU-template-for-thesis-reviews/README.md

 pdflatex main.tex
 ```

-Repeat the compilation twice if needed (for correct references and page numbers).
+Repeat the compilation twice if needed.

 ---